MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSiteSystemServer.md

 ```

 ## DESCRIPTION
-The **New-CMSiteSystemServer** cmdlet creates a site system server in Microsoft System Center Configuration Manager.
+The **New-CMSiteSystemServer** cmdlet creates a site system server in Configuration Manager.
 A site system server provides functionality to a configuration management site, such as communication between a Configuration Manager server and Configuration Manager clients.
 You can designate a new server as a site system server and add the site system roles, or install site system roles to an existing site system server in the site.